Fractural/FracturalStateScript/README.md

 #### Expression NodeVar

 Expression NodeVars are a unique type of Get NodeVar that lets the user input an expression, along with a list of NodeVars that are used as variables within the expression.
 Every time something attempts to "fetch" this Expression NodeVar, the expression is evaluated and the result is returned.

-### State Machines

-You can use a StateScript itself as a state machine.
-Each "state" in the state machine can be defined as a subgraph in a StateScript.

 ## Example